microsoft/OnDemandMLflowTrainAndServe/Troubleshooting.md

     -   MLFLOW_EXPERIMENT_MAPPING
     -   DATABRICKS_HOST
     -   DATABRICKS_TOKEN

-        to check env variables values locally (on a running docker container):
+    To check env variables values locally (on a running docker container):

     ```bash
     docker exec container_name bash -c 'echo "$ENV_VAR"'
     ```

-    to check env variables on a running kubernetes pod, the following command shows what was passed, you can look at the pod spec (like the docker command that was used to run it):
+    To check env variables on a running kubernetes pod, the following command shows the pod spec where you should review the 'env' section:

     ```bash
     kubectl get pod ${mypod} -oyaml
     ```
-    - look for the env: section

-    to show what's in effect, you can exec into the pod:
+    You can also check from inside the pod what is in effect:

     ```bash
     kubectl exec ${mypod} -- sh -c env
     ```

-    if those parameters are not defined correctly the model service will be looking for a model in a wrong experiment/databricks and etc.
+    If those parameters are not defined correctly, the model service will be looking for a model in a wrong experiment/databricks etc.

-## Training Service configuration
+## Training Service Configuration

--   Verify training service is up and running :
+-   Verify training service is up and running:

-    -   On Kubernetes cluster:
+    -   On a Kubernetes cluster:

     ```bash
     kubectl get pods
     ```

     -   Locally:

     ```bash
     docker ps
     ```

--   on training service the following env variables configuration should be valid :
+-   Verify env variables configuration defined for the training service:

-    -   DATABRICKS_WORKSPACE_URL=<Databricks Workspace URL.
-Example: https://westeurope.azuredatabricks.net>
-    -   DATABRICKS_AUTH_TOKEN=<Authentication Token for Databricks>
+    -   DATABRICKS_WORKSPACE_URL
+    -   DATABRICKS_AUTH_TOKEN
+    -   DATABRICKS_CLUSTER_ID
-    -   DATABRICKS_CLUSTER_ID=<Databricks cluster ID>
+    -   DATABRICKS_TYPE_MAPPING

-    -   DATABRICKS_TYPE_MAPPING=<Json including TYPE:NOTEBOOK_PATH, Example: "{\"MODEL\":\"/Users/user@domain.com/TYPES\"}">
-    (see how to check the env variables values in the first section ) if those parameters are not defined correctly the training service will train the model in a wrong databricks/notebook and etc.
+    (see how to check the env variables values in the first section ) If those parameters are not defined correctly the training service will train the model in a wrong databricks/notebook etc.

 ## Databricks Notebook Execution

-If the mlflow notebook run has failed those are the common scenarios:
+If the MLflow notebook run has failed in Databricks, those are the common reasons:

--   Notebook parameters - verify parameters sent within request's json body have the same names and types as they are set in the notebook.
+-   Notebook parameters - verify that the parameters sent within request's json body have the same names and types in the notebook.
--   Other errors - Try running notebook manually with same parameters sent within request's json body and see if any error occurs
+-   Other errors - Try running notebook manually with the same parameters sent within request's json body and see if any error occurs.